DEQrmichie/heatsource-9/README.md

 are input with a negative flow rate.
 Temperatures for outflows are not used by the model.

-The the number and stream km of the inflow/outflows is defined in the control file.
+The number and stream km of the inflow/outflows is defined in the control file.
 The flow and temperature are defined at an hourly timestep.

 | DATETIME | FLOW    |TEMPERATURE|